Critical shortage of research funding

 You can raise awareness of allergy through the annual AIFA World Allergy Week 'wear a spot of red' campaign during the month of April.
-We encourage anyone who is affected by allergy to help raise awareness and funds to support research into allergy by wearing a spot of red or holding an event in their home, school or workplace.
+We encourage anyone who is affected by allergy to help raise awareness and funds to support research into allergy, by wearing a spot of red or holding an event in your home, school or workplace.